F1- Top Drivers of the Season So Far | FOX Sports Asia

-There has been no shortage of wonderful drives this Formula 1 season, but there have been a handful of drivers who have produced absolutely spectacular performances.
+There has been no shortage of wonderful drives this Formula 1 season, but there have been a handful of drivers who have produced performances that are a class above the rest.

 Here are five drivers who have impressed us the most over the course of the first half of the season.